Levo47/LevushkinNFT/README.md

     My Artistic Vision

-   Every NFT I create is a representation of the world as I see it—a balance of chaos, harmony, and growth.
-The use of blockchain not only ensures the authenticity of each piece but also provides my collectors with exclusive access to unlockable content, making each purchase even more valuable.
+   </p>Every NFT I create is a representation of the world as I see it—a balance of chaos, harmony, and growth.
+The use of blockchain not only ensures the authenticity of each piece but also provides my collectors with exclusive access to unlockable content, making each purchase even more valuable.</p>

     Unlockable Content

-  Each of my NFTs comes with a special feature—a layer of unlockable content.
+  </p>Each of my NFTs comes with a special feature—a layer of unlockable content.
 This exclusive content can include high-res images, behind-the-scenes creation videos, or even personal messages to the buyer.
-It’s a unique experience for every collector who holds my NFTs, making them more than just a piece of art, but a part of a shared journey.
+It’s a unique experience for every collector who holds my NFTs, making them more than just a piece of art, but a part of a shared journey.</p>

-  Why Should You Invest in Next-Generation Books?
+  </p>Why Should You Invest in Next-Generation Books?
 Investing in next-generation books—especially in digital, NFT-based, or AI-enhanced formats—can be a profitable and forward-thinking decision.
-Here’s why:
+Here’s why:</p>

-1. The Future of Publishing is Digital & Decentralized
+    </p>1.
+The Future of Publishing is Digital & Decentralized</p>

- 📖 Traditional books are evolving into NFTs, interactive eBooks, and AI-generated storytelling.
+ </p>📖 Traditional books are evolving into NFTs, interactive eBooks, and AI-generated storytelling.</p>

-  🌍 Blockchain technology ensures authenticity, rarity, and ownership verification.
+  </p>🌍 Blockchain technology ensures authenticity, rarity, and ownership verification.</p>

    💰 Resale & royalties: NFT books allow authors and investors to earn passive income through secondary market resales.

    👉 Example: An NFT book could grant exclusive access to an author's future works, special editions, or even live discussions.

 2. Limited-Edition Books Increase in Value